johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-02.md

 A packet discard is considered to be any packet dropped by a device, which may be intentional (i.e. due to a configured policy, e.g. such as an Access Control List (ACL)) or unintentional (i.e. packets dropped in error).

+The meanings of the symbols in the YANG tree diagrams are defined in {{?RFC8340}}.

 Problem Statement   {#problem}
 =================